Toggle menu

 The museum buildings have had various uses over the years.
 Castle Arch House was a high-class family home but was later split into five cottages.
 For many years, a girls' school used 48 Quarry Street and where the Muniment Room was once a garage.

-Image Left: Opening of new museum building 1911.
+Image Two: Opening of new museum building 1911.

 Watch this short video to find out more about the buildings that form Guildford Museum.
 The video was created with the help of our skilled volunteers.